RetroIndieJosh/mission-archipelago/README.md

 - Start with all levels, or start with all keys: See if either of these options remain interesting while being slightly less frustratingly slow to unlock

+### Ocarina of Time
+- When the bridge requires one medallion or one stone, ensure that the opposite type is given: Is this even possible?
+There are options for nonlocal rewards/medallions/stones but I dunno what that does since you can't shuffle them in this version
+- Start with bunny hood if Complete Mask Quest is true: doesn't seem possible until we get the new version of OoTR that has starting with Zelda's Letter

 ## TODO - BUGS
 - fails in weights mode because weights.yaml isn't set up correctly